Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Discover Islamic Cairo and the Old Town, a UNESCO World Heritage Site

 Today, delve into Cairo’s historic quarter and the captivating story of Egypt’s predominant religion.
 Begin with a tour of Islamic Cairo, featuring visits to the fortified, medieval Citadel and the Great Mosque of Muhammad Ali.
 The grand, domed mosque is built in the Ottoman style and is partly clad in translucent alabaster, hence its nickname “the Alabaster Mosque.”
 Be sure to have your camera at hand to capture the panoramic views of the city from the Citadel’s hilltop site, where, on a reasonably clear day, you can see all the way across to the Pyramids.
 An insightful lecture by a local expert on Islam will help to deepen your understanding of its history and culture, and greatly enhance your appreciation of the landmarks and artifacts you encounter today.

 From here, it’s a short drive to Al-Azhar Park — a serene public oasis in the midst of an urban desert.
 The park, listed as one of the world's 60 great public spaces, was developed in 2005 at a cost of over USD $30 million and was a gift to the city from Aga Khan IV.
 You’ll have lunch at a popular restaurant in the park, enjoying sweeping views over the landscaped gardens towards the Great Mosque.*

-Your tour continues with a trip to the Museum of Islamic Art, home to one of the world’s most important collections of Islamic artifacts, followed by an excursion to Cairo’s Old Town — a UNESCO World Heritage Site.
+Your tour continues with a trip to the Hanging Church, one of the oldest churches in Egypt, followed by a visit to the Ben Ezra Synagogue — known as the site where some 400,000 medieval secular and sacred manuscripts where found in the 19th century.
 This evening, recall your explorations in and around Cairo during dinner at the hotel.